 In-house production at the plant's own hydropower station is $CO_2$ -free.
 The SAH I hydropower station has a nominal power of 1,500 kW.
-The associated plant sewer system was extensively rehabilitated from March to August 2020, resulting in less energy being produced.
+The associated plant sewer system was extensively rehabilitated from March to August 2020.
 The rehabilitation increased the efficiency of hydropower generation by up to 5 percent.

 Along with this modernization, we built a further hydropower plant (SAH II) with a 246 kW Pelton turbine at a separate location, which went into operation in December 2020.
-In its first year of operation, we already achieved an operational readiness of 99.4 percent.
-Due to regulatory constraints, the energy generated by the SAH II hydropower plant was fed into the local grid in 2021; from spring 2022, it will be fed into the operating grid.
+Last year we achieved an availability of 99.9 percent, and since its initial operation we have achieved an operational readiness of over 99.5 percent.
+Due to regulatory constraints, the energy generated by the SAH II hydropower plant was fed into the local grid in 2021; since spring 2022, it has been fed into the operating grid.
+If our own electricity generation exceeds the current consumption, we feed the surplus into the grid of Bayernwerke.

-Together, the two hydropower plants produced 12,051 MWh of electricity in 2021.
-This corresponds to 47.9 percent of our demand.
-The increased electricity demand compared to 2020 results from our increased production volume.
+Together, the two hydropower plants produced 12,039 MWh of electricity in 2023.
+This corresponds to 52.6 percent of our demand.